 You are now at an elevation of about 4,000 feet, just a short distance from Maclaren Summit (4,086’), the second highest highway summit in Alaska.
 Stop and enjoy the panoramic view of the Alaska Range and the Maclaren River.
 Mount Hayes (13,832’) and the Maclaren River and Glacier are dominant features, but Aurora Peak, Mount Shand and Mount Geist may also be seen.

-This trail has fantastic views.
-Because this trail is in the Department of Fish and Game's Controlled Use Area, you must stay on the trails provided and not continue on where the trail ends.
-The trail is mostly tundra.
+This 9.5 mile trail continues almost flat to the west end of Seventeen mile Lake, a water body tucked into the foothills.
+Because this trail is in the Department of Fish and Game’s Controlled Use Area, you must stay on the trails provided and not continue on where the trail ends.
+It is kid friendly, suitable for biking and running.

-Look east across the Susitna River and you'll see the old Valdez Creek gold mine in the foothills of the Clearwater Mountains.
-The mine was started by the Peter Monahan Party in 1903 and produced about 495,000 ounces of gold before it closed in 1995.
+Look east across the Susitna River and you’ll see the old Valdez Creek gold mine in the foothills of the Clearwater Mountains.
+The mine was started by the Peter Monahan Party in 1903, triggering a small gold rush and an outpost settlement known as Denali.
+The original diggings and settlement are long gone.

 During clear weather, there are excellent views of North America‘s highest peak on this six-mile section of the Denali Highway.
 Approximately 80 percent of its 20,320’ elevation rises above the surrounding landscape, making its base-to-summit rise greater than that of Mount Everest.